 - You can upload videos to your profile or create interactive Stories where people can click on a link or take a poll.

-- Instagram videos are limited to 60 seconds and can’t be fast-forwarded or rewound, so try to make easy-to-understand content with short, easy-to-read captions.
+- Instagram videos can’t be fast-forwarded or rewound, so try to make easy-to-understand content with short, easy-to-read captions.

 - Instagram audiences follow trends and value visual aesthetics: visually exciting brand videos and demos will work best.